‘American Idol’ producers mourn music supervisor killed in apparent double homicide | News Channel 3-12

 The statement continued: “Robin will remain in our hearts forever and we share our deepest sympathy with her family and friends during this difficult time.”

-According to Tony Im, a public information officer for the LAPD, police responded to the 4700 block of White Oak Avenue in Encino – an address believed to be that of Kaye and Deluca’s, according to public property records – around 2:33pm on Monday after receiving a call for a welfare check.
+According to Tony Im, a public information officer for the LAPD, police responded to the 4700 block of White Oak Avenue in Encino around 2:33pm on Monday after receiving a call for a welfare check.

 Once on the scene, officers discovered one male and one female victim who appeared to have “suffered from possible gunshot wounds” and they were both pronounced dead at the scene.